 Evidence-based writing instruction emphasizes the importance of writing to construct knowledge, as well as to communicate it (Hotchkiss & Hougen, 2012).
 The PA Core Standards for Writing in History and Social Studies require that students engage in both informational, explanatory, and argumentative writing.
 Informational and explanatory writing can include reports of past events that highlight actions, ideas, people, and locations.
 Explanatory writing requires students to analyze and synthesize information about complex historical ideas or events and provides a description of the results using comparison-contrast and cause-effect text structures.
-Argumentative writing requires students to analyze and supporting evidence, such as examining court cases or preparing for a debate and civil discourse.
+Argumentative writing requires students to analyze and synthesize information to construct logical arguments with reason and supporting evidence, such as examining court cases or preparing for a debate and civil discourse.